Culture Trip stands with

 Papardelle is a long, wide, flat pasta that is usually paired with a heavy sauce, such as a ragu.
 This dish has a few variations in regards to the type of meat in the ragu.
 Cinghiale is wild boar (traditionally wild, but now usually made with free-range boars on a farm), but the sauce can also be made with wild hare, goose, or rabbit.
 Wild boar meat is surprisingly delicious, with a rich flavour and texture that makes for a luxurious ragu.

-Obviously Italy is famous for gelato, but Florence in particular has some of the best gelato in Italy.
-Moreover, the city boasts some artisanal gelato as well as interesting flavour combinations, that are made by hand.
+Italy is famous for gelato, but Florence in particular has some of the best.
 When looking for good gelato in Italy, avoid the sellers you see on the streets, trying to attract tourists with mountains of bright, artificially coloured gelato, piled high with over-the-top garnishes.
 Small batch is the way to go.
 Another little secret from a gelato connoisseur is if the colour of the pistachio flavour is anything brighter than a dull greenish brown, keep walking—it’s not good, quality, handmade gelato.
 You deserve better.

 Although not unique to Florence or even Italy, you have to try an Italian croissant when you’re in Florence.
 A typical Italian breakfast is a pastry, commonly a cornetto (Italian for croissant), eaten while standing at the bar before sipping then gulping down a cappuccino.
 The Florentines love them stuffed with apricot jam (albicocca), blackberry jam (mora), wildberry jam (frutti di bosco), or with honey (miele), cream (crema), chocolate (cioccolato), and even Nutella.
 Almost every dessert you find in Florence will have this selection of flavours.
 Obviously coffee in Italy is a must.
 Order a normale (a single shot of espresso), a macchiato (shot of espresso with a dash of steamed milk), or a cappuccino (a single shot of espresso with milk).
 Italy uses milk steamed to a creamy perfection instead of foam.
 Delicious!

-Similar to the wild boar ragu mentioned above, this pasta is very traditional around Tuscany.
+Similar to the wild boar ragu, this pasta is traditional around Tuscany.
 Pici is a hand-rolled fat spaghetti type of pasta.
 The sauce is made with another type of wild boar from Siena, which is a smaller animal, with a different flavour.
-The pici pasta is dense, heavy and a bit chewy which is why the portions are small.
+The pici pasta is dense, heavy and a bit chewy, which is why the portions are small.
 When in Tuscany, do give this a try.

 Speaking of classic desserts in Florence, cantucci are known all over the world simply as biscotti, but in Italian that is actually the generic word for cookies.
 These small almond cookies can be found anywhere and also have modern variations including being made with hazelnuts or pistachios in place of almonds.
 As a dessert, the classic almond cookies are served with a type of thick amber coloured dessert wine called Vin Santo.
 Dip the cookies in the wine to soak up the wine and soften them, then enjoy.

 We can’t talk about Florence and Tuscany without mentioning wine, of course.
-Bold reds and a couple of medium white wines come from Tuscany.
 The region of Chianti (a mountain range in the centre of the region of Tuscany) produces Italy’s most well known and highest quality red wine, and is surprisingly good value.
-Brunello is another great red produced in Montalcino, a small Tuscan hilltop town, but has a higher price, usually because it is made with 100% Sangiovese grapes (the same grapes that make up the majority of Chianti wines).
+Brunello is another great red produced in Montalcino, a small Tuscan hilltop town, but has a higher price, usually because it is made with 100 percent Sangiovese grapes (the same grapes that make up the majority of Chianti wines).
 If you don’t know much about wine, don’t worry, you really can’t go wrong ordering a local wine in Florence.
 If you prefer a white wine, a great local white is Vernace from San Gimignano, an adorable and historical medieval town still well preserved inside its stone city walls.
 If you’re not much of a wine connoisseur, the house wine will be just fine, or ask your server for some advice.
 If you love wine, you can also do a mini wine tasting at most bars or restaurants if you ask.